-An SPF record consists of one or more rules, each rule has a mechanism and optionally a prefix.
+An SPF record consists of one or more terms, each term has a mechanism and optionally a prefix.

-The prefix is the policy the receiver should apply to a sender whose IP matches the rule.
+The prefix is the policy the receiver should apply to a sender whose IP matches the term.

-If no prefix is set in the rule, the
+If no prefix is defined in the term, the

-+ (pass) prefix is assumed, so for example: rule
++ (pass) prefix is assumed, so for example: term

 mx is the same as